rust-lang/book/nostarch/chapter02.md

 contents), so we therefore pass that string as an argument.
 The string argument needs to be mutable so the method can change the string’s content.

-The `& indicates that this argument is a reference, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
+The `& indicates that this argument is a *reference*, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
 References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use